Maladera kazirangae

 Maladera kazirangae is a species of beetle of the family Scarabaeidae.
 It is found in India (Assam, Mizoram).

 Description

 Adults reach a length of about 9.7 mm.
 They have a yellow to light reddish-brown, oval body.
-The upper surface is strongly iridescent, glossy and glabrous, except for a some setae on the head and the lateral cilia of the pronotum and elytra.
+The upper surface is strongly iridescent, glossy and glabrous, except for some setae on the head and the lateral cilia of the pronotum and elytra.

 Etymology

 The species is named for its type locality, Kaziranga.